logicuniverse/manifesto/README.md

 Our core premise is that if the physical universe is governed by consistent, deterministic laws, then Physics itself is the execution of an underlying Logical Topology.
 In this view, Software Engineering and Theoretical Physics are two observers of the same tri-axial reality.

-**The Role of Logic-IR**
+**The Role of LogicIR**
-The transition from speculative philosophy to a **Computable Universe** is made possible by **Logic-IR**.
+The transition from speculative philosophy to a **Computable Universe** is made possible by **LogicIR**.
 By encoding physical laws—such as mass-energy equivalence or wave-particle duality—into this deterministic data structure, we can test whether the universe can be "re-run" as a topological simulation.
-Logic-IR turns the cosmos into a verifiable execution graph.
+LogicIR turns the cosmos into a verifiable execution graph.

 #### 🌌 The Physics Exploration Sandbox